Hone logo

 Expected Behavior:

-The function should accurately identify valid and invalid email addresses according to the specified criteria.
+The function should accurately identify valid and invalid email addresses based on the regular expression.
+It should not throw any errors.

 Edge Cases to Consider: